Sai-04021210/HRI_Gaze_grasper/android-app/README.md

 # Gaze-Grasper Android App

 This is the Android app for the Gaze-Grasper project.
-It is a wearable robot which is able to reach for and interact with various objects just by tracking the users gaze.
+It is a wearable robot which is able to reach for and interact with various objects just by tracking the user's gaze.
 We also included the feature to use facial expressions.
 This app sends commands to the robot arm controller to control the simulated robot arm.

 ## Requirements